alisoltanshahi/Python-Employee-Data-Exploration/README.md

 To use this dataset and analyze it, follow these steps:

 1. Clone the Repository: Clone this GitHub repository to your local machine using the following command:
 2. Install Dependencies: Ensure you have Python and the required libraries (e.g., Pandas, NumPy, SciPy) installed on your system.

-3. Run the Analysis: Execute the analysis script by running the `employee_analysis.py` file.
+3. Run the Analysis: Execute the analysis script by running the `employees_analysis.py` file.
 This script reads the dataset, performs statistical analysis, and provides insights into the data.
 4. Interpret Results: The analysis will generate results that provide insights into the dataset.
 Check the terminal for the output.

-5.Further Customization: Feel free to customize the analysis, conduct additional tests, and explore specific research questions based on your interests.

 Permission: After finishing my python course at university, I attempted to create a little structer of everything I had learnt there and prior.